 Gangaur is all about honoring the goddess Gauri, and celebrating love and marriage.
-A manifestation of Parvati (Lord Shiva's wife), she represents purity and austerity.
+A manifestation of Parvati (Lord Shiva's wife), Gauri represents purity and austerity.
+Married women worship Gauri for the good health and longevity of their husbands.
+Unmarried women worship her to be blessed with a good husband.

 When is the Gangaur Festival?